Services during COVID-19

 If you cannot go to the pharmacy, you can contact the local community support number listed above.
 The Pharmaceutical Society of Ireland has issued guidelines on the delivery of medicines through voluntary and state bodies.

 You should continue to look after your oral health by maintaining a healthy diet and oral hygiene routine.
-The HSE has information on learn how to care for your teeth and gums.

 Mental health services